CrossRef/event-data-user-guide/event-data-manual.md

 #### Methodology

- - The Metadata API scans incoming Content Registration items and when it finds links to DataCite DOIs, it deposits them.
+ - The Metadata API scans incoming Content Registration items and when it finds links to DataCite DOIs, it adds the Events to CED.
  - It can also scan back-files for links.

 #### Notes